 A series of now-abandoned tunnels were completed in August 1867, and the first train passed through it in 1868.
 Unfortunately, Judah did not live to see this happen; he died in 1863 during an eastbound voyage in connection with his dream project.

 The tunnels at Donner Pass were constructed by Chinese laborers and took more than 15 months of hard work to finish.
 A dozen tunnels were some of the most treacherous parts of the transcontinental railroad, linking the rail networks of Omaha, Nebraska, to the West Coast at Oakland.
 They were constructed through the use of hand drilling, black powder, and nitroglycerin (leading to an untold number of worker deaths).
+Extensive snowsheds were built between the tunnels.
+These snowsheds can still be seen from the nearby interstate.

 Know Before You Go

-A full round trip hike of the tunnels is 5 miles.
+A full round trip hike of the tunnels is five miles.
 Bring a flashlight because tunnel 6 in particular is fairly dark.
 Also, wear sensible shoes because the ground can be wet and rocky.